 Hats are a must at any British wedding, but for Prince William and Kate Middleton's royal nuptials back in 2011, Princess Beatrice almost stole the spotlight with with a meme-worthy fascinator.

 Her look was the talk of the internet, even spawning its own parody Facebook account (which has sadly since been taken down).
-But sadly she opted for a more subdued look at Prince Harry and Meghan Markle's big day (above).
-Maybe at her sister's wedding this October, she'll go all out once again.
-In advance of that royal wedding, we're checking back in with the 29-year old granddaughter of Queen Elizabeth.
+But sadly she opted for a more subdued look at her sister's wedding.
+In honor of that royal wedding, we're checking back in with the 29-year old granddaughter of Queen Elizabeth.
 Here's everything you need to know about Princess Beatrice of York.

 Beatrice is the eldest daughter of Prince Andrew and Sarah Ferguson, Duchess of York.

 She was born on August 8, 1988, and at the time of the her birth, Buckingham Palace released a brief statement: “Her Royal Highness the Duchess of York was safely delivered of a daughter at 8:18 p.m. today.
 Her Royal Highness and her child are both well.”

 Per the Associated Press, the little princess's full name, Beatrice Elizabeth Mary, was announced several days later on August 22.
 She was named after the youngest of Queen Victoria's children.

 Beatrice has one sister, Princess Eugenie, who is engaged to be married later this year.
 Their parents divorced in 1993, but are known to remain close.
 As Beatrice's sister Eugenie put it, "They are the best divorced couple I know."

 Beatrice is currently seventh in line to the throne.